 School improvement plans: special schoolsHaving an effective school improvement plan (SIP) will support you in achieving your priorities.
 Use the examples of SIPs from special schools below to get inspiration for creating your own, and see how other schools have structured theirs.

-Science action plans (primary)Are there examples of action plans for science?
-We refer to examples of action plans for science from maintained primary schools and an academy.
-We also link to another article which has a downloadable template for department and subject action plans.
+Science action plans (primary)See examples of action plans for science from maintained primary schools.
+You'll also find a link to another article with a downloadable template for department and subject action plans.

-SENCO action plansDownload our action plan template for a special educational needs co-ordinator (SENCO).
-We also look at special educational needs (SEN) action plans from schools.
+SENCO action plansDownload and adapt our action plan template for a special educational needs co-ordinator (SENCO).
+Get inspiration from special educational needs (SEN) action plans from other schools.

 Whole-school pastoral action plansDownload our template for a whole-school pastoral action plan and a sample completed plan.
 You will also find examples of school approaches to planning for improving pastoral provision.